Thursday, 10 October 2019

 1. I had taken too much sick leave.
 I provided doctors' notes when they were asked for, but yes, I did take a lot of time off.
 I was incredibly, incredibly unwell.
 So, in short, I was sacked partly because I had taken too much time off because of my poor mental health.
 That hurt.

-company standards.
+2. I was not up to the company standards.
 That hurt a lot more.
 After being given such a low standard of training, and being on the receiving end of many false promises of things getting better, I was sacked for not meeting the company's standards.
 I get it, every business had goals, an expectations, targets to hit, standards to meet... but I wasn't given the support I needed to reach those standards.
 When I reached out and asked for the support I needed, I was told that 'nobody had the time', I was told that I would receive things that were never put in place.

 LUSH did not have the understanding or the tools in place to make sure that I reached my full potential within my role at the store.
 I was good at my job.
 I received a lot of positive feedback, both from staff and customers.
 I was learning, my skills were improving, and I was doing most of this alone and in my own time.
 I felt like I'd been dismissed unfairly, but I didn't pursue it.
 Given that I was still a probationary employee, I didn't have a legal leg to stand on.
 Looking back now I suppose I should have done more.
 Fought a libit harder for the training and resources I needed, rather than asking for things once or twice and biting my tongue when they weren't given to me.
 But I didn't want to ruffle feathers.
 I already felt like I was only on the books because my mum had kicked up a storm.
 I wanted to put all that behind me, and just get on with my job.
 But ultimately I left LUSH on that Tuesday afternoon last May feeling like a joke, and a burden.
 Now, every time I think about looking for another job, I feel physically sick.
 I've spent so much time agonising over the prospect of this same thing happening again.